ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 The minimization algorithm will take as its input a goal set, a lower bound on any useful optimal score, and an upper bound on any useful optimal score.
 The lower bound must be less than the upper bound.
 It will again return two values.
 One of these values will be the optimal score, provided the optimal score is greater than the lower bound and less than the upper bound.
 In this case, the second value returned is an optimal guess.
 If the optimal score is less than or equal to the lower bound, instead of returning an optimal score, it will return some value less than or equal to the lower bound.
 Likewise, if the optimal score is greater than or equal to the upper bound, it will return some value greater than or equal to the upper bound.
 In either of these last two cases, the guess returned may not be optimal.

-The maximization algorithm will take as its input a collection of disjoint goal sets ordered from largest to smallest, a lower bound on any useful optimal score, and an upper bound on any useful optimal score.
+The maximization algorithm will take as its input a collection of disjoint, nonempty goal sets ordered from largest to smallest, a lower bound on any useful optimal score, and an upper bound on any useful optimal score.
 The lower bound must be less than the upper bound.
 It will return the maximum of the optimal scores of the given goal sets, provided this maximum is greater than the lower bound and less than the upper bound.
 If this maximum is less than or equal to the lower bound, some value less than or equal to the lower bound will be returned.
 If this maximum is greater than or equal to the upper bound, some value greater than or equal to the upper bound will be returned.

 For the minimization algorithm, we will accumulate the minimum of the values returned by the maximization algorithm, then add 1 to this minimum at the end.
 It therefore will make sense to decrease the given lower- and upper-bounds by 1.
 Because any value returned by the maximization algorithm will be an upper-bound on any useful subsequent values returned by this algorithm, we can use the upper-bound to accumulate the minimum.
 The minimization algorithm then operates as follows: